LIGHT Awards

 Orchestra Teacher Professional Development

-2017, San Mateo County, Santa Clara County, Arts, Middle School, High School, Funded Projects
+2017, Santa Clara County, Arts, San Mateo County, Middle School, High School, Funded Projects

 The team of five middle and high school music teachers will organize and take part in a twice-monthly Orchestral Methods class.